tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 029.md

 - We chat up the other group, they seem like physical combatants.
 They seem to be young and cocky.
 One appears heavily armored, one hulking dude, and a younger girl, dressed similarly to [[Keth Darklighter]].
 - [[Blackjack Mel]] comes over and pulls sacks out of a box.
 We're all blindfolded and taken over to another arena.
 - 20-30 minutes of walking we arrive inside of what seems to be an old natural water reservoir.
-	- The [[Queen of Blades]] is up on a balcony to watch the fight.
+	- The [[Queen of Thieves]] is up on a balcony to watch the fight.
 	- [[Blackjack Mel]] is standing up on the edge of the pit.
 	- We're about 40 feet down in this pit arena.
 - Nobody leaves until the fight is over.
 The balcony is off limits.
 Anything else we want to do is fine.
 - We position ourselves for a fight.
-The [[Queen of Blades]] blows a silent whistle and immediately after we hear a loud stomping sound.
+The [[Queen of Thieves]] blows a silent whistle and immediately after we hear a loud stomping sound.
 - [[Big Linda]] appears to be a large scaly, kind of looks like a T-Rex.
 Fight starts!
 	- Her mouth glows green and she breaths acid on the other group, doing 11d8 of damage.
 Good fucking lord.
 	- On the second round, four Kobolds join the fray.
 	- [[Seven]] gets TWO nat 20's on his first set of attacks against [[Big Linda]]
 	- We continue to smash the thing with crits and take it down.
 	- We clean up the other group.
-- Before the [[Queen of Blades]] addresses us, she revives [[Big Linda]] and it walks back off passively back to where it came from.
+- Before the [[Queen of Thieves]] addresses us, she revives [[Big Linda]] and it walks back off passively back to where it came from.
 - She tells our group that she is impressed.
 We follow the queen to somewhere more comfortable, through a kitchen, through what appears to be a [[Velkynvelve]].
 - The Queen changes her guise, reverting? back to look like an older Elf.
 - We ask for the debt to be forgiven, the Queen says they can take care of it.